 Thinking about contributing to a registered retirement savings plans (RRSP) before the annual deadline hits?

-There’s good reason to circle the cut-off date (it falls on March 1 in 2023).
+There’s good reason to circle the cut-off date (it falls on February 29 in 2024).
 It’s your last chance to make a contribution that’s deductible against your taxable income.
-This means it’s your chance to lower your tax bill (that’s based on the previous tax year).
+This means you could lower your previous year’s tax bill.

-Another?
-Tax deferral.
-That means investments you hold inside your RRSP grow tax-free until you withdraw those funds from your account.
+Another benefit of RRSPs beyond tax deduction is tax deferral.
+This means the investments you hold inside your RRSP can grow tax-free until you withdraw those funds from your account.

 1. Only putting cash in your RRSP